Chapter 7 Global and local spatial autocorrelation

 - Whether or not this value is statistically significant is assessed by comparing the actual value to the value calculated for the same location by randomly reassigning the data among all the areal units and recalculating the values each time (the Monte Carlo simulation approach discussed earlier).

-So essentially this map now tells us that there was statistically significant moderate clustering in burglaries in Manchester.
+So essentially this map now tells us that there was statistically significant clustering in burglaries in Manchester.
 When reporting your results, report at least the Moran’s I test value and the p value.
-So, for this test, you should report Moran’s I = 0.32, p < .001.
+So, for this test, you should report Moran’s I = 0.3549558, p < .001.
 Including the LISA cluster map is also a great way of showing how the attribute is actually clustering.